The BSFA Awards

 The Best Novel award is open to any novel-length work of science fiction or fantasy (over 40,000 words) first published in the year of eligibility.

-The Best Short Fiction award is open to any shorter work of science fiction or fantasy, up to and including novellas (40,000 words or under), first published in the year of eligibility (in a magazine, in a book, in audio format, or any electronic or web-based format).
+The Best Short Fiction award is open to any shorter work of science fiction or fantasy, up to 10,000 words, first published in the year of eligibility (in a magazine, in a book, in audio format, or any electronic or web-based format).

 Longlists and shortlists